 Innovation Labs are expected to deliver significant benefits for industry, SME, public sector and for academic collaborators and therefore it is expected that there will be contributions from all parties to ensure they are adequately equipped to seize the opportunity for radical innovation through the research and adoption of data technologies and methods.
 However, there are multiple options for funding which are available, e.g. Strength in Places, Prosperity Partnerships, ISCF funding, which can be leveraged to increase and accelerate the return on investment for collaborators.
 It is recommended that an initial meeting is held with Bayes Innovation Team who can provide more details and support to compete for the most suitable funding options based upon the needs of a particular Innovation Lab and the composition of the potential consortia of collaborators.
 The University also has an internal IAA fund which may be leveraged during 2021 to support the mobilisation of Innovation Labs as part of deepening relationships with collaborators, depending upon the themes involved in a given Innovation Lab.

 Options for Delivery

 There are some options which can be considered in set up of the lab.
-For example, our collaborators may be able to conduct many research and development activities remotely, and in COVID times and to reduce our environmental footprint this may be desirable on a day to day basis.
+For example, our collaborators may be able to conduct many research and development activities remotely, and to reduce our environmental footprint this may be desirable on a day to day basis.
 However we recognises the value of colocation at critical points in projects and can provide options for fixed, temporary and flexible space to collaborate within the Bayes Centre itself.
 The University more broadly also has a number of physical assets such as 3D and nano-printing facilities, and robotics labs which may be made available.
 Additionally it is possible to spin in academics and other collaborators to operate as part of an internal innovation lab inside a company or organisation should this be desirable from a data handling or other perspective.

 For more information, please reach out to Bayes Innovation Team